jlento/Bling/README.md

 - Metadata is extracted from blocks

         ---
-        key1: value1
-        key2: value2
+        date: 2017-11-29
+        style: ./styles/slides-csc-2015/slides-csc-2015.js
+        paper: Projector 1920:1080
         ---

-  and it is available for style JS scripts in `bling.metadata[key1]`, etc.
+  and it is available for style JS scripts in `bling.metadata[key1]`, etc. When markdown file is loaded, the style (path to style JS file relative to editor "app" page `index.html`) in the field `style` is loaded, and the paper size in the fied `paper` is set.

 ## Writing new styles

 - Use `rem` units for font sizes, and ALL (border, margin, padding, etc) lengths in CSS.
 That should match the font-sizes in both screen (scalable) and on PDF.
   One `rem` unit corresponds to 12pt on print.

 ## TODO